SENATE BILL NO. 197

 (g) The Authority shall establish and provide biennial review of

-an the Authority bylaws. which defines policy on major governance elements that shall include, but is not limited to: criteria for approval of Authority decisions, selection of members, addressing potential conflict of interest, and management of public funds.
+which defines policy on major governance elements that shall include, but is not limited to: criteria for approval of Authority decisions, selection of members, addressing potential conflict of interest, and management of public funds.

 § 7405.
 Rules and regulations; adoption; notice; hearing.